Germany's Olympic football team leaves pitch after alleged racist abuse towards Torunarigha during Honduras...

 The players walked off the field with five minutes left to play.

-The team's Twitter account claimed that the players decided to leave because defender Torunarigha had been racially insulted.
+The Germany Olympics football team's Twitter account claimed that the players decided to leave because defender Torunarigha had been racially insulted.

 "The game had to be stopped five minutes before the end when the score was 1-1.
-After our player Jordan Torunarigha was racially insulted, the German team left the field together," the German football association (DFB) account tweeted.
+After our player Jordan Torunarigha was racially insulted, the German team left the field together," the short update read.

-The DFB said to Goal and SPOX that the insult was made by one of the Honduras players.
+The DFB has confirmed to Goal and SPOX that the alleged insult was made by one of the Honduras players.

-There were no spectators at the match, which was played in Wakayama, Japan.
+There were no spectators at the match, which was a behind-closed-doors game played in Wakayama, Japan.

 Racism in football has been a prominent issue this summer.